It is good but …

 Slacking at the finest

-This novel has 19 volumes (as of 2023) which sounds very impressive.
+This novel has 19 volumes (as of this entry in 2023) which sounds very impressive.
 I thought so as well until I realized that each volume has only 130 pages.
 This is the thinnest light novel I’ve seen.
 For an example, the bookworm series has 300 pages per volume.

 Okay, not fair I guess.
 But the average page count of a light novel volume is 170 ~ 250.